 Only a few hours later, the president held a rally in Grand Rapids, Michigan.
 On the one hand he minimized the loss, talking about how he would be redeemed by the Supreme Court, and bragging about how many justices he had appointed.
-He also accused the four judges, those who had ruled against him in the circuit court, of bias.
+He also accused the five judges, those who had ruled against him in the circuit court, of bias.
 “They should have recused themselves, they’re all Democrats, all Democrats.
 They should have recused themselves.”

 The crowd booed loudly.
 He then returned to how great the Supreme Court had been, and how

 great they would be when they handed him another great victory.
 The crowd cheered loudly.

 On the other hand, he launched into a lengthy tirade of personal attacks against the Democratic president-elect, whom he repeatedly called ‘the loser.’
 The crowd booed loudly.
 He extended his attacks to all Democrats, to anyone who voted against him, whom he accused of defrauding the election.
 “They’re stealing your election.
 Plain and simple, that’s what it is.
 It’s theft.
 It’s robbery.
 What else can you call it?
 If a guy robs a bank, do we say he won the money in a free and fair...
 No, he robbed the bank.
 What do you do to a guy who robs a bank?
 Make him the president?”